-As the clock winds down on summer break, parents and guardians study up on school-supplies lists, research sales in search of the best deals and prepare to weather the back-to-school shopping crowds.
+As the clock winds down on summer break, parents and guardians study up on school-supplies lists, schedule school and sports physicals, research sales in search of the best deals and prepare to weather the back-to-school shopping crowds.

 Amid all the rush, parents need to be sure to not overlook one of the most important tasks to prepare children for the upcoming school year: adjusting their sleep patterns.